 The reserve is currently the fifth largest game reserve in South Africa.
 The park is now 681 km² by itself, and 751 km², including the incorporated privately owned land.
 The landscape is made up of open grasslands and bushveld plains and rocky outcrops.

-Special to the reserve is its unique location on the edges of the Kalahari.
+Unique to the reserve is its location on the edges of the Kalahari.
 It is here where some rare species occur naturally.
 The climate is mild to hot, but winter nights can be cold.
 Over 357 species of birds have been recorded at the reserve.
 It is the only place in Africa where Springbok and Kalahari Gemsbok meet naturally.